scikit-learn-contrib/hdbscan/docs/advanced_hdbscan.rst

 ``scipy.cluster.hierarchy``, so you can view various truncations of the tree if necessary.
 In practice, however, you are more likely to be interested in access the raw data for further analysis.
-Again we have :py:meth:`~hdbscan.plots.SingleLinkageTree.to_networkx`, :py:meth:`~hdbscan.plots.SingleLinkageTree.`to_pandas` and :py:meth:`~hdbscan.plots.SingleLinkageTree.`to_numpy`.
+Again we have :py:meth:`~hdbscan.plots.SingleLinkageTree.to_networkx`, :py:meth:`~hdbscan.plots.SingleLinkageTree.to_pandas` and :py:meth:`~hdbscan.plots.SingleLinkageTree.to_numpy`.
 This time the
-:py:meth:`~hdbscan.plots.SingleLinkageTree.`to_networkx` provides a direct networkx version of what you see above.
+:py:meth:`~hdbscan.plots.SingleLinkageTree.to_networkx` provides a direct networkx version of what you see above.
 The numpy and pandas results conform to the single linkage hierarchy format of ``scipy.cluster.hierarchy``, and can be passed to routines there if necessary.

-If you wish to know what the clusters are at a given fixed level of the single linkage tree you can use the :py:meth:`~hdbscan.plots.SingleLinkageTree.`get_clusters` method to extract a vector of cluster labels.
+If you wish to know what the clusters are at a given fixed level of the single linkage tree you can use the :py:meth:`~hdbscan.plots.SingleLinkageTree.get_clusters` method to extract a vector of cluster labels.
 The method takes a cut value of the level at which to cut the tree, and a ``minimum_cluster_size`` to determine noise points (any cluster smaller than the ``minimum_cluster_size``).